The Literary Pharmacy

 Prescribed reading

-Curated books for what you are going through — not reviews, but recommendations.
-Why this book, for this particular pain, right now.
+Curated books for whatever you are living or exploring — not reviews, but recommendations.
+Why this book, for this feeling or question, right now.

 Poetry